 Other records of interest

 The Sydney Benevolent Asylum was only one of a number of institutions which helped those who were incapable of supporting themselves due to age, infirmity or temporary distress.
-Most of these institutions had some Government involvement.
-The surviving records therefore form part of the State archives collection held by State Records NSW.
+Most of these institutions had some Government involvement and any surviving records for them will therefore be found in the State archives collection held by State Archives and Records NSW.

 Benevolent societies also operated in other areas of the colony.
 Mentions of their existence can often be found in local newspapers.
 Enquiries concerning surviving records should be directed, in the first instance, to an historical society in the area where it is known a Benevolent society operated.